Governance OHM Self Reported Market Capitalization Hits $196.16 Million (GOHM)

-Governance OHM (GOHM) traded down 0.4% against the dollar during the 1 day period ending at 10:00 AM ET on December 21st.
-During the last seven days, Governance OHM has traded down 0.6% against the dollar.
-One Governance OHM token can now be purchased for approximately $3,112.29 or 0.07107630 BTC on major cryptocurrency exchanges.
-Governance OHM has a total market capitalization of $196.16 million and $199,984.68 worth of Governance OHM was traded on exchanges in the last day.
+Governance OHM (GOHM) traded 0.1% lower against the dollar during the one day period ending at 15:00 PM ET on December 25th.
+One Governance OHM token can currently be bought for $3,103.75 or 0.07152186 BTC on major exchanges.
+Governance OHM has a total market cap of $196.16 million and approximately $91,194.90 worth of Governance OHM was traded on exchanges in the last 24 hours.
+Over the last seven days, Governance OHM has traded down 0.2% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.